embeddings-benchmark/mteb/docs/adding_a_dataset.md

 <summary>Domains</summary>
 <br>

-The domains follow the categories used in the [Universal Dependencies project](https://universaldependencies.org), though we updated them were deemed appropriate.
-These do no have to be mutually exclusive.
+The domains follow the categories used in the [Universal Dependencies project](https://universaldependencies.org), though we updated them where deemed appropriate.
+These do not have to be mutually exclusive.

 | **Domain**    | **Description**                                                  |
 | ------------- | ---------------------------------------------------------------- |